-In January 2018, we extended our unconventional hydrocarbons production concession in the Campo Indio Este-El Cerrito block for an additional 35-year term, which represents 65% of our production.
+In January 2018, we extended our unconventional hydrocarbons production concession in the Campo Indio Este-El Cerrito block for an additional 35-year term, which represents 41% of our production as of December 2021.

 In February 19, 2020, we inaugurated our “Sur Río Chico” underground gas storage facility, the second such facility in Argentina, which will allow us to inject approximately 1,000 Mm3/d of natural gas during the summer season and extract approximately 2,000 Mm3/d during the winter season.